codemonkeysoftware-llc/mouseion/README.md

 * Bloated.
 We're not going to implement all the features every business needs.
 Again, it's simple.

 How it works:
-1. An application sends log data to Mouseion.
-The application sends the entry with a timestamp, the entry text, and a set of tags (if desired)
+1. A _source_ sends log data to the Mouseion _server_.
+The source sends the entry with a timestamp, the entry text, and a set of tags (if desired)
-2. Mouseion stores those log entries, deduplicating as necessary.
+2. The server stores those log entries, deduplicating as necessary.
-3. When something happens, you log in and look at your entries by time and optionally by tag.
+3. When something happens, you log in with the _client_ and look at your entries by time and optionally by tag.
 4. You fix things and save the day.